MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

         - Storage: 2GB
 	     - RAM: 4GB
      - .NET Framework 4.7.2 or later
+> [!NOTE]
+> The minimum requirements do not include the resources required for the applications involved in the flows.

 > [!TIP]
 > If your device runs Windows 10 Home, you can use Power Automate Desktop to create your desktop flows and monitor them on [Power Automate](https://powerautomate.com).
 You can't trigger desktop flows to run from the cloud on Windows 10 Home devices.
 Other types of desktop flows (Windows recorder V1 and Selenium IDE) are not supported.